sharpjs/Prequel/README.md

 ### Notes

-Preprocessor directives are case-insensitive.
+Preprocessor directives and variable names are case-insensitive.

-Variable names are case-insensitive.
-A variable name must start with a letter or underscore and may contain letters, digits, underscores, and hyphens.
+A preprocessor variable name must start with a letter or underscore and may contain letters, digits, underscores, and hyphens.

 A `GO` batch separator must appear the the beginning of a line.
 No other content may appear on that line.